 The terms of the HSP SDF also contain other constraints such as a requirement to comply with a hedging policy, liquidity dedicated to meeting interest payments on HSP SDF debt, and additional reporting requirements.
 While such protections only benefit HSP debt holders directly, and they could in theory be waived by HSP financiers, they do provide some element of protection to HF creditors by helping to protect the financial profile of HSP.

-Heathrow Finance plc group structure

-HF Debt is structurally subordinated to debt issued by HSP's secured debt financing
+Heathrow Finance plc group structure HF debt is structurally subordinated to HSP secured debt financing

 Source: Moody's Investors Service

 Liquidity analysis